Truck beds are the most useful part of a pickup. But a truck bed doesn’t come with the protection it requires from the factory.

 If you hire an upholstery expert, you might be able to make a surface-mounted tonneau cover work with your truck’s bed rails.

 The best way to make sure your truck bed is strong and secure is to mount it directly to your truck following only the instructions of the manufacturer.

 FAQs about putting a tonneau cover on a truck with bed rail:

 1. Do I Need Bed Rails For Tonneau Cover?

-Although bed rails are not necessary for tonneau cover installation, Experts highly advise using bed rails with tonneau cover.
+Although bed rails are not necessary for tonneau cover installation, experts highly advise using bed rails with a tonneau cover.
 Doing so will eventually prolong the life of your tonneau cover.

 2. Can A Tonneau Cover Be Installed On A Truck With A Bed Liner Already On It?